TelepathicGrunt/RepurposedStructures/README.md

 <p><span style="font-size: 18px;">&nbsp;</span></p>
 <h2><strong><span style="font-size: 24px; color: #009611;">HOW CAN I CONFIGURE THIS MOD?</span></strong></h2>
 <p><span style="font-size: 14px;">&nbsp;</span></p>
 <p><span style="font-size: 14px;">&nbsp;&nbsp;<strong> &nbsp;To reach this mod's config file, go into the config folder that is above the mods folder and edit the repurposed_structures-common.toml file to change the config.
 Then exit/restart Minecraft for all changes to take effect.
-Do note that the config will affect this mod for all worlds so keep that in mind.</strong></span></p>
+Do note that the config will affect this mod for all worlds so keep that in mind.
+Also, since the config file is now super big due to all the entries, use ctrl+f and search for the structure to find their config entries quickly.
+I will try and split up this config file in the future when I can.</strong></span></p>
 <p>&nbsp;</p>
 <p><strong>&nbsp; &nbsp; Right now, there are lots of config options.
 The big ones that you may be interested in are the <span style="font-size: 14px;">add____ToModdedBiomes</span> config entries.
 Turning this on will make the config add the features or structures to any modded biomes with the correct category.
 For example, if you turn on <span style="font-size: 14px;">addMineshaftsToModdedBiomes</span> and you have a mod that adds a new kind of Desert biome in any dimension, then that biome will now spawn Desert themed Mineshafts in it!</strong></p>
 <p>&nbsp;</p>
-<p><strong>&nbsp; &nbsp; For Dungeons, Wells, Igloos, and Mineshafts, you can turn on and off each specific biome variant or change their overall spawnrates as well.
-For Mineshafts, you can turn on or off the spawning of chests too if you want to stop chests from spawning for whatever reason.</strong></p>
+<p><strong>&nbsp; &nbsp; For Dungeons, Villages Wells, Igloos, and Mineshafts, you can turn on and off each specific biome variant or change their overall spawnrates as well.
+For Mineshafts, you can turn on or off the spawning of chests too if you want to stop chests from spawning for whatever reason.
+Also, you can change the maximum and minimum y value that dungeons and mineshafts can start their generation at!</strong></p>
 <p>&nbsp;</p>
 <p><strong>&nbsp; &nbsp; The config for Jungle Fortresses is fairly straightforward.
 You can change their spawnrate, how much Stonebrick blocks are infested with SIlverfish, turn on or off the creation of Silverfish spawners, or disable the creation of loot chests.
 Not much else to it!</strong></p>
 <p>&nbsp;</p>
-<p><strong>&nbsp; &nbsp; &nbsp;For Strongholds, the config lets you change the size of the Stronghold, their spawnrates, how many Stonebrick blocks are infested with Silverfish, turn on or off the additional Silverfish spawners, or disable the creation of loot chests.</strong></p>
+<p><strong>&nbsp; &nbsp; &nbsp;For Strongholds, the config lets you change the size of the Stronghold, their spawnrates, how many Stonebrick blocks are infested with Silverfish, turn on or off the additional Silverfish spawners, or disable the creation of loot chests.
+And you can change the maximum and minimum y value that both normal and nether strongholds can start their generation at.&nbsp;</strong></p>
 <p>&nbsp;</p>
 <p><strong>&nbsp; &nbsp; &nbsp;And lastly, the rest of the features (2x2 swamp tree and boulders) can be enabled/disabled individually.&nbsp;&nbsp;</strong></p>
 <p>&nbsp;</p>